isomerpages/mlaw-acd/news/notices/_posts/2020-04-06-remain-vigilant-during-covid-19.md

 Yours sincerely,

 REGISTRAR OF REGULATED DEALERS<br>
-ANTI-MONEY LAUNDERING/COUNTERING THE FINANCING OF TERRORISM DIVISION<br>
+ANTI-MONEY LAUNDERING/COUNTERING THE FINANCING OF TERRORISM DIVISION (ACD)<br>
 MINISTRY OF LAW